grumpy-gaming/ForgeTrack/HOWTO.md

 Click the prominent + Add New Device button on the main dashboard to create a fresh, unique entry for a new system.

-This guide should provide new users with a clear and concise path to getting the application running!
+This guide should provide new users with a clear and concise path to getting the application running.